 What is the Best Time To Drink Black Coffee?

-Like coconut water can be consumed any time of the day, black coffee too tastes delicious anytime.
-However, it is recommended to drink black coffee during morning hours before 10 a.m, if you are on the weight loss regime, and in the evening before 5 p.m.
-But before you make up your mind to lose weight, make sure that you are aware of these weight loss myths that should not be believed, unfortunately, followed by all.
+Like coconut water, which can be consumed anytime, black coffee tastes delicious.
+However, it is recommended to drink black coffee in the morning hours before 10 a.m. if you are on the weight loss regime. and in the evening before 5 p.m.
+But before you decide to lose weight, make sure you are aware of these weight loss myths that should not be believed, unfortunately, followed by all.

 Can Black Coffee Cause Acne?

-While some people believe that coffee, either a regular one or black might cause acne, others find it as a myth.
-Coffee doesn’t cause acne, but consuming excessive amounts of coffee overloaded with sugar and milk, could make your acne worse.
+While some people believe that coffee, either regular or black coffee, might cause acne, others find it to be a myth.
+Coffee doesn’t cause acne, but consuming excessive amounts of coffee overloaded with sugar and milk could worsen your acne.

-Don’t worry if you are a coffee addict, a slight variation in the ingredients while preparing coffee could save you from pimples.
+Don’t worry if you are a coffee addict; slightly varying ingredients while preparing coffee could save you from pimples.

-- Do not add sugar syrups, instead go for a sweetener to add in the coffee.
+- Do not add sugar syrups; instead, go for a sweetener to add to the coffee.

 - Avoid using cow milk and use almond or coconut milk to prevent acne.

-- If you are not a donut fan, then skip enjoying donuts that are paired with coffee.
+- If you are not a donut fan, skip enjoying donuts served or paired with coffee.

 How Black Coffee is Good For You?
-Read Black Coffee Benefits That Not Every Coffee Lover Knows
+Read Black Coffee Benefits for a Healthy Lifestyle

 According to studies, regular consumption of black coffee minimizes the risk of cardiovascular diseases.
 Besides this, it reduces inflammation in the body.

-It contains strong antioxidants like vitamin B2, B5, Potassium, and more.
+It contains potent antioxidants like vitamins B2, B5, Potassium, and more.
 It blocks an inhibitory neurotransmitter in the brain and improves energy levels.

 Thank you for reading it till the end.
-In case you forgot how to make Black coffee, then here’s a quick recap.
+If you forgot how to make Black coffee, here’s a quick recap.

-How often do you drink black coffee and how it benefited you.
+How often do you drink black coffee, and how has it benefited you?
 Would you like to share your coffee recommendations with me?
 Drop your comments below.